mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 * Introduce no new hard dependencies.
 The gssapi and ffi gems are required on both master and agent, but only when this feature is configured.

-* Document the necessary web server and puppet configuration.
+* Document the necessary web server and Puppet configuration.

 Non-Goals
 ---------